quicwg/base-drafts/draft-ietf-quic-recovery.md

 When crypto packets are sent, the sender SHOULD set a timer for the crypto timeout period.
-Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedCryptoData().
+Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data if possible.

+If the server has not confirmed the path, it must not send more than 3 times the number of received bytes, as specified in the {{QUIC-TRANSPORT}}.
+If not all unacknowledged CRYPTO data can be sent, then all CRYPTO data in Initial encryption should be retransmitted.
+If no bytes may be sent, then no alarm should be armed until bytes have been received by the peer.

 On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto handshake timeout and set a timer for this period.

 When crypto packets are outstanding, the TLP and RTO timers are not active.